josephworks/WebIDE/docs/stem/ANALYZING.md

 # Data

-> Note: also known as Analysing data
+> Note: also known as Analyzing data

 At first my project had some bugs and it looked incorrect, then I linted my html code with a parser and it fixed most of my errors!